ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 I tried to explain the pattern, the inevitability of Crossing once certain thresholds were passed, but she dismissed my concerns, confident that she could halt her augmentation before reaching the Horizon.
 Three months later, she began cognitive augmentation.
 Six months after that, she Crossed with the same expression of serene understanding that had claimed Lydia.

 Each failure reinforced the same terrible truth: the improved capabilities that made Crossing possible also made the warnings against it seem like fearful limitation.
-Those approaching the Intelligence Horizon could perceive possibilities that baseline and lightly augmented minds could not comprehend.
+Those approaching the Intelligence Horizon could perceive possibilities that baseline minds could not comprehend.
 From their perspective, my attempts at prevention looked like efforts to trap them in inferior states of consciousness.

 Marcus and I documented every case, building comprehensive databases of modification patterns, progression rates, and intervention outcomes.
 The data painted an increasingly clear picture of the phenomenon's scope and our own limitations.
 We could identify individuals at risk with mathematical precision, but we could not compel them to choose safety over improvement.
 Free will, it seemed, included the freedom to choose transcendence over existence.